enkidevs/curriculum/python/python-core/meet-python/python-hello-world.md

 Let's write our first Python program!

-> 👩‍💻 Your task is to use Python's `print` function to output **the first thing you'd log in your Python notebook if you just landed on Mars**!
+> 👩‍💻 Your task is to use Python's `print` function to output **the first thing you'd log if you just landed on Mars**!

 Here's how you would say hello to Mars: